 Feature Bundles & Add-Ons

-Most direct and indirect competitors are moving to a “hosting platform” model with bundled plugins, themes, and other amenities.
+Most direct and indirect competitors are moving to a “hosting platform” model with bundled WordPress plugins, WordPress themes, and other amenities.
 Almost all of Kinsta’s direct and indirect competitors bundle some sort of WordPress amenity with their managed WordPress hosting product.